dask/dask/docs/source/scheduler-choice.rst

     bound code that needs multiple interpreters to accelerate.
 There are some costs to sharing data back and forth between processes.
 The default scheduler for ``dask.bag`` and sometimes useful with ``dask.dataframe``.
-*   ``dask.async.get_sync``: Uses the single main thread.
+*   ``dask.get``: Uses the single main thread.
 Good for profiling and debugging because all code is run sequentially
 *   ``distributed.Client.get``:  Uses multiple machines connected over sockets.
 Good for larger work but also a viable alternative to ``dask.multiprocessing`` on a single machine.
 Also sometimes used for its